The Drugs WheelExpand Menu

 Using the Drugs Wheel

-The issue of prescription drugs is also a topic of discussion when using the Wheel; how these drugs can have recreational uses and how their legal status changes depending on whether they have been prescribed for the person taking them.
+The inner and outer rings of the Wheel can be adapted for use in your own country or organisation, for example they could refer to prescribed or non-prescribed drugs, or levels of risk.
+The issue of prescription drugs is also a topic for discussion: how these drugs can have recreational uses and how their legal status changes depending on whether they have been prescribed for the person taking them.

-The Drugs Wheel is a model and as such doesn't aim to list every drug on the market, or pinpoint every compound's effect.
-Its goal is to simplify the drugs landscape, and as psychoactive drugs affect different people in different ways, some drugs fit into a number of categories.
-The synthetic cathinones for example can have both stimulant and empathogenic effects that we might associate with altered levels of dopamine and serotonin levels respectively (among other neurotransmitters).
+Drugs affect different people in different ways, and some drugs fit into a number of categories.
+Synthetic cathinones for example can be both stimulant and empathogenic.
 The main area of overlap in the Drugs Wheel is that of stimulants and empathogens, however the empathogen category was included because there are drugs available (such as MDAI) that impact on serotonin levels without any noticeable stimulant effects in humans.

 Thanks and credits